 Picked by Techconnect's Editors

 Similar to other legacy security companies like McAfee and Symantec, G Data maintains a fairly well-organized suite.
-Its top product, G Data Total Security, has enough to please users who want a feature-packed suite, while still being simple enough that you’re not overwhelmed.
+Its top product, G Data Total Security, has enough to please users who desire a feature-packed suite, while still being simple enough that you’re not overwhelmed.

-Diving into the rest of the suite, there are nine other tabs at the top of the Total Security window: Virus protection, Firewall, Backup, Password Manager, Tuner, Parental Controls, Encryption, Autostart manager, and Device control.
+Diving into the rest of the suite, there are nine other tabs at the top of the Total Security window: Virus protection, Firewall, Backup, Password Manager, Tuner, Parental Controls, Encryption, Autostart Manager, and Device Control.

 The Firewall and Backup tabs are pretty self-explanatory.
 The backup feature allows you to back up a drive, or a particular file or folder.
 The Password Manager tab prompts you to create a new password safe and then install a browser plugin for Chrome, Firefox, or Internet Explorer to access your passwords while browsing.

 Parental Controls lets you set content restrictions for specific users on the current PC.
 That’s a helpful feature, but there doesn’t appear to be an online component that lets you manage all PCs from one spot.
-Perhaps that will appear in a future release.

 The Encryption option lets you put sensitive documents in an encrypted container.
 The Autostart manager tab is just a slightly easier interface for controlling which programs begin at startup.
 Windows 10 users, however, don’t really need this as the Task Manager can accomplish the same thing.